 - Promote greater public trust in AI technologies

-By following the AI RMF, organizations can develop AI systems that are not only effective but also ethical and just, reducing the risk of bias and ensuring AI benefits all members of society.
+By following the NIST AI RMF, organizations can develop artificial intelligence systems that are not only effective but also ethical and just, helping ensure they serve all members of society equitably.

 Ensure Fairness in Your AI Systems